marcobergman/signalk-browser/README.md

 # SignalkDataBrowser

 One-file, html and javascript based tool that presents the 'self' data from a local SignalK engine.
 It converts units to nautical units.
+It updates automatically.

 Usage
-Adjust the variable mySignalkURL to reflect the IP of your SignalK server.
+- Adjust the variable mySignalkURL to reflect the IP of your SignalK server.
 ```
 //
 // Configure your signalk url:port below, like openplotter.pypilot.org:3000 or 10.10.10.1:3000